 - She apologizes for his behavior.

-- You’ve seen him yell or curse at her, or break or hit things.
+- You’ve seen him yell or curse at her.

 - She has frequent bruises or injuries she either can’t explain or gives lame excuses for.

 - Her appearance dramatically changes—for instance, dramatic weight loss, which could indicate depression or substance abuse.

 - When she’s not with him, he continually calls or texts to check on what she’s doing.